Chronic Inflammatory Response Syndrome: Treatment & Recovery Tips That Actually Work

 - Skipping necessary lab testing.

-- Improper sampling techniques for home testing can lead to false negatives.
+- Improper sampling techniques for home testing that lead to false negatives.

 - Applying contractor-level remediation techniques when a medical-level of remediation is required.